Episodic Multi-armed Bandits

+\end{corollary} Although, the regret bound of FeedBAL increases polynomially in the size of the state-space, for many interesting applications of eMAB, the state-space is small.
+For instance, consider the breast cancer treatment example in \citet{pardalos2009handbook}.
+In this example, ${\cal X}$ has only four states: no cancer, in suti cancer, invasive ductal carcinoma, dead.\footnote{The reward assigned to state ``dead" can be $0$, and to state ``no cancer" can be $1$.} ${\cal A}$ is the set of treatment options, and ${\cal F}$ is the feedback set, which can be the reduction in tumor size given a particular treatment in a particular state.

-\begin{remark} FAL adaptively learns the expected gains of action and feedback sequences that correspond to stopping at various stages.
-Although our model allows at most $l_{\max}$ actions to be taken in each round, the actual number of actions taken may be much lower than this value depending on the expected costs $c_{t,x,a}$.
+\begin{remark} FeedBAL adaptively learns the expected gains of action and feedback sequences that correspond to stopping at various steps.
+Although our model allows at most $l_{\max}$ actions to be taken in each episode, the actual number of actions taken may be much lower than this value depending on the expected costs $c_{t,x,a}$.
 High costs implies a decrease in the marginal benefit of continuation, which implies that the benchmark may take the stop action earlier than the case when costs are low. \end{remark} \begin{remark} The state-space model we proposed is very general, and as we stated in Section III-B, includes the adaptive monotone submodular problem \cite{golovin2010adaptive, gabillon2013adaptive} as a special case.
-The state-space model of S-MAB generalizes these problems in a way that the distribution of feedback given the action also depends on the state of the system.
+The state-space model of eMAB generalizes these problems in a way that the distribution of feedback given the action also depends on the state of the system. \end{remark}

-Although, the regret bound of FAL increases polynomially in the size of the state-space, for many interesting applications of the S-MAB, the state-space is small.
-For instance, consider the breast cancer treatment example in \cite{pardalos2009handbook}.
-In this example, ${\cal X}$ has only four states: no cancer, in suti cancer, invasive ductal carcinoma, dead.\footnote{The reward assigned to state ``dead" can be $0$, and to state ``no cancer" can be $1$.} ${\cal A}$ is the set of treatment options, and ${\cal F}$ is the feedback set, which can be the reduction in tumor size given a particular treatment in a particular state. \end{remark}